Mobile-IoT-Security-Lab/HideDroid/README.md

 ## ❱ Credits

-This software was developed for research purposes at the Computer Security Lab ([CSecLab](https://csec.it/)), hosted at DIBRIS, University of Genoa.
+This software was developed for research purposes at the Computer Security Lab ([CSecLab](https://csec.it/)), hosted at DIBRIS, University of Genova.

 <div align="center"